Special counsel disputes explosive report on Trump lawyer testimony

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-But it is extremely rare -- if not unprecedented -- for his office to issue such a statement.
+But it is extremely rare -- if not unprecedented -- for Mueller´s office to issue such a statement.

 BuzzFeed´s editor-in chief however said the news organization stood by its work.